-You will need: a few dozen paper clips that are all the same size, a pin, tape, a glue stick, scissors, a pencil that has still has its eraser (or an "eraser cap"), a can of soup (or any other fairly heavy can that can be a firm base), and a copy of the following pattern page printed onto regular paper
+You will need: a few dozen paper clips that are all the same size, a pin, tape, a glue stick, scissors, a pencil that has still has its eraser (or an "eraser cap"), a can of soup (or any other fairly heavy can that can be a firm base), and a copy of the following pattern page printed onto regular paper (or carefully cut out that page and use it-- make sure to trim the torn edge so that it is very straight and parallel to the edge with the numbers)

 - 1) Push the pin into the pencil's eraser.
 My pencil had a nice "cap" eraser, but you can make it work with the pencil's eraser if it is big enough and if you don't poke it too many times. - 2) Tape the pencil to the side of the can.
 This completes your balancing base.
 I like to use masking or duct tape, but any tape will do. - 3) Fold the paper in half lengthwise, keeping the numbers on the edge.
 Fold in half again.
 Then once again.
 Be very exact with your folds!
-Run some glue stick between the folds.
-Close all the folds again, press down firmly.
-You should now have something that looks like a paper ruler. - (See photo on following page.) - 4) Cut out the V notch (striped area). - 5) Place paper clips right under the numbers, as shown in here in photo.
+Run some glue stick - between the folds.
+Close all the folds agin, press down firmly.
+You should now have something that looks like a paper ruler.
+(See photo on following page.) - 4) Cut out the V notch (striped area). - 5) Place paper clips right under the numbers, as shown in here in photo.

 6) Balance the paper strip by placing the V notch right over the pin.
 If it doesn't balance, adjust the paper clips a tiny bit until it balances.
-If the strip wants to fall forward or backward, you can bend the top edge of the strip just slightly.
+If the strip wants to fall forward or backward, you cand bend the top edge of the strip just slightly.
 Experiment a bit until your strip is stable on the pin, as shown in photo.